이 내용은 고객님의 설정 언어로 확인할 수 없습니다

 이 내용은 다른 사용 가능한 언어로 표시됩니다. 고객님께서 사용하시는 브라우저에 텍스트 번역에 도움이되는 기능이 포함되어 있을 수 있습니다.

-When getting started, National Instruments recommends using an instrument driver.
+When getting started, NI recommends using an instrument driver.
 Instrument drivers save you development time and cost because you do not need to learn the programming protocol for each instrument.
 The two types of instrument drivers are described further in this document.

 LabVIEW Plug and Play instrument drivers are sets of functions used to control and communicate with programmable instruments.
 Each VI corresponds to a programmatic operation, such as configuring, reading from, writing to, or triggering an instrument.
 Because LabVIEW Plug and Play drivers maintain a common architecture and interface, you can quickly connect to and communicate with an instrument with very little or no code development.